Euphrates: Ancient history

-In the centuries to come, control of the wider Euphrates basin shifted from the Neo-Assyrian Empire (which collapsed between 612 and 599 BC) to the short lived Median Empire (612–546 BC) and equally brief Neo-Babylonian Empire (612–539 BC) in the last years of the 7th century BC, and eventually to the Achaemenid Empire (539–333 BC).
+In the centuries to come, control of the wider Euphrates basin shifted from the Neo-Assyrian Empire (which collapsed between 612 and 599 BCE) to the short lived Median Empire (612–546 BCE) and equally brief Neo-Babylonian Empire (612–539 BCE) in the last years of the 7th century BCE, and eventually to the Achaemenid Empire (539–333 BCE).
 The Achaemenid Empire was in turn overrun by Alexander the Great, who defeated the last king Darius III and died in Babylon in 323 BCE.

-Subsequent to this, the region came under the control of the Seleucid Empire (312–150 BC), Parthian Empire (150–226 AD) (during which several Neo-Assyrian states such as Adiabene came to rule certain regions of the Euphrates), and was fought over by the Roman Empire, its succeeding Byzantine Empire and the Sassanid Empire (226–638 AD), until the Islamic conquest of the mid 7th century AD.
-The Battle of Karbala took place near the banks of this river in 680 AD.
+Subsequent to this, the region came under the control of the Seleucid Empire (312–150 BCE), Parthian Empire (150–226 CE) (during which several Neo-Assyrian states such as Adiabene came to rule certain regions of the Euphrates), and was fought over by the Roman Empire, its succeeding Byzantine Empire and the Sassanid Empire (226–638 CE), until the Islamic conquest of the mid 7th century CE.
+The Battle of Karbala took place near the banks of this river in 680 CE.

-In the north, the river served as a border between Greater Armenia (331 BC–428 AD) and Lesser Armenia (the latter became a Roman province in the 1st century BC).
+In the north, the river served as a border between Greater Armenia (331 BCE – 428 CE) and Lesser Armenia (the latter became a Roman province in the 1st century BCE).